Calgary’s Vertigo and Dizziness Physiotherapy Experts

 Vertigo and dizziness are often as a result of a condition in your inner ear, known as your vestibular system.
 Vertigo can be caused by jaw injuries, neck or head trauma, infection, inflammation and certain diseases.

-Our compassionate Calgary vestibular physiotherapists at our Oakridge and Country Hills clinic locations, know how difficult vertigo and dizziness can be, and they are passionate about helping their clients regain their lives.
+Our compassionate Calgary vestibular physiotherapists at our Oakridge, Country Hills and Seton clinic locations, know how difficult vertigo and dizziness can be, and they are passionate about helping their clients regain their lives.
 Our Calgary vertigo professionals work out of our north clinic in Country Hills, as well as our Oakridge clinic in the SW, and Seton in the SE.

 Our physiotherapists are highly skilled in vestibular rehabilitation therapy (VRT), also known as balance retraining therapy, a set of exercises that encourage the brain to make up for balance deficits.
 Vertigo is often accompanied by headaches and migraines, and our physiotherapists will include options to manage these as part of your treatment.